 After so much of drama at Roza Bal, I was tensed but not scared.
 Also, I got an overall idea about the place and thereafter planned my trip accordingly.
 That day I reached the bank of Jhelum and standing on a small bridge on the River.
 On my left was Khanqah Shahi Hamadan and on the right was Pathar Masjid.
-I deeply felt as if I am Robert Kincaid but It was an another mistake.
-Robert went there in a beautiful place called Madison and I was standing in a beautiful but controversial place called Srinagar.
+I was feeling as if I am Robert Kincaid but It was another mistake.
+Robert went to a beautiful place called Madison and I was standing in a beautiful but controversial place called Srinagar.
 A beautiful lady didn’t come out but a group of locals gathered behind me.
 Before I could understand anything they snatched my camera.
 My dream to be like Robert was shattered and I came into the reality.
 This was for the second time I got into trouble.
 Although, It was a separate episode.

 Somehow I managed the situation and reached Pathar Masjid.
 But I couldn’t find the entrance of the mosque.
 The outer wall of the mosque was surrounded by shops and was closed during that time.
 The entire locality was also completely empty.
-I started loosing my confidence and felt lonely.
+I started losing my confidence and felt lonely.
 The Old Zaina Kadal police station was just opposite side of the mosque and I went there to know the location of the entrance of the mosque.
-Basically, I was in search for some mental support.
+Basically, I was seeking for some mental support.
 I found an Indian Military outpost in front of the police station.
 A tall and handsome Military came out from the bunker.
 We exchanged smiles and after that, I started gaining confidence.
 I asked him about the entrance and also the reason for the curfew-like situation.
 Then I learned from him that the situation of the valley is not well and he suggested me not to roam in the remote areas.

 The mosque was not very impressive from the outside.
 But I was eager to see the mosque as because It was built by Mughal Empress Nur Jahan.
 Few months before the trip, I don’t know what happened to me I was so obsessed about Nur Jahan.
 By the way, this was not the only reason for the visit.